-Mermaids supports children and young people up to 19 years old suffering from gender identity issues, and their families, and professionals involved in their care.
+Mermaids supports children and young people up to 20 years old who are gender diverse, and their families, and professionals involved in their care.

-It is difficult to know how many people are affected but the Equality and Human Rights Commission undertook a survey in 2012 of 10,000 people, which indicated that around 1% were dealing with an issue around their gender identity.
+It is difficult to know how many people are affected but the Equality and Human Rights Commission undertook a survey in 2012 of 10,000 people, which indicated that around 1% were dealing with gender variance to some degree.

 If you would like to view a video made by a Mermaids teen and his Mum, you can view it here:

 The video was created by Andy Linfield, an ally and friend.

 In 2016 both Mermaids and our CEO Susie won a Sparkle award in their respective categoriesRead More